 Her beliefs about challenging behavior as well as her reactive stress response to such behavior led to her current feelings of anxiousness, helplessness, overwhelm, worthlessness and even anger which manifested in sensations of pain in her back and tightness in her shoulders.
-She had been on "autopilot" for so long, that she had never stopped to notice the details of her experience, she just knew she felt "crummy" at the end of every day.
 I validated her perspective and her emotions, encouraging her to offer loving kindness and compassion toward herself instead of judging herself for being triggered.
+Notice: we are not focusing on "solutions" for "fixing" the child.
+Or worse, "controlling" the child; instead, I showed her how to notice, name, and tame her mental activity herself first.

-The teacher had never stopped to consider the connection between what was happening "out there" in the classroom with what was "in here" because she was always in a rush to fix it, to stop the behavior.
-By pausing to "be with what is here," the teacher acknowledged some of the feelings that kept her trapped in the negative and experienced a slight shift of relief by naming them with an attuned other present.
+The teacher had never stopped to consider the connection between what was happening "out there" in the classroom with what was happening "in here" because she was always in a rush to fix it, to stop the behavior.
+By pausing to "be with what is here," the teacher acknowledged some of the feelings that kept her trapped in the negative and experienced a slight shift of relief by naming them with me as an attuned other.
 From there, we could move forward with other aspects of cultivating the garden of her brain to help her balance out the negativity bias.

-2) Pull the weeds: letting go of what isn't serving you, the "bad," starts by noticing both the external and the internal challenges with the intention of retrieving, reflecting and then releasing...not getting stuck there.
-Instead of being highjacked by the negative, or feeling like you are "in the weeds," you tune into what is there with presence and purpose giving it the loving kindness, compassion and non-judgement that creates the balance you need to allow you to release the negative--- to pull the weeds at the root, hopefully!
+2) Pull the weeds: letting go of what isn't serving you, the "bad," starts by noticing both the external and the internal challenges with the intention of retrieving, reflecting, and then releasing...not getting stuck there.
+Instead of being highjacked by the negative, or feeling like you are "in the weeds," you tune into what is there with presence and purpose giving it the loving kindness, compassion, and non-judgement that creates the balance you need to allow you to release the negative--- to pull the weeds at the root, hopefully!
 Pulling the weeds with intention not as a reaction.

-As the teacher above continued her narrative of the child with the challenging behavior, I helped her identify what she might change in herself first before she asked for changes in the child.
+As the teacher above continued her narrative of the child with the challenging behavior, I helped her identify what she might like to change/alter in herself first before she looked to changing the child.
 What outdated software, or beliefs, might she be running about challenging behavior in general and specifically about the expectations for this child that she could let go of, or update, to help her feel more balanced, less overwhelmed?
 Like a computer, our minds need updates in order to for our brains to run efficiently!
+When we feel better, we can do better.